Table of Contents

 The most common way to give your cat catnip is with a toy.

-Keep the catnip toys and products safely concealed in a place your cat can’t get to.
+Handmade or shop-brought, make sure you keep the catnip toys and products safely concealed in a place your cat can’t get to.
 If you put the toys in a sealed bag the enchanting aroma won’t lure them.
+Then, whenever you want to treat your cat, get these toys out and have great fun together.

-If you have a green finger you can even grow your own catnip plants at home.
+If you have a green finger, you can even grow your own catnip plants at home.
 The best place to grow the herb is inside where there is plenty of sun and natural light.
 You can put your catnip with other plants if you are already growing some herbs for your own cooking or other uses.
 If you grow more than you need it freezes well.

 Just make sure you keep the catnip plants out of reach from your kitty cat because it would surely devour the plant if given the chance.
+You don’t want to accidentally sedate your cat!
+Likewise, don’t put catnip in your pet’s food unless you want to sedate your cat.

 Reasons to Give Your Cat Catnip

-If you are taking the dreaded trip to the vet you cat might be unwilling to get in the cat carrier.
+If you are taking the dreaded trip to the vet, your cat might be unwilling to get in the cat carrier.
 Cats are smart and will quickly associate the cat box with an unpleasant or painful experience.
 Some cats will make a mad dash just at the sight of a cat carrier.
 Adding a sprinkle of catnip inside the cat carrier might help tempt your cat to enter without a struggle.

-If you are taking a flight, especially a long-haul flight if you are moving across country or overseas, some catnip in the cat food might be a safe and natural way to sedate your cat.
-Talk to your veterinarian who will be able to advise if catnip, medicine or no sedation at all will be best for your cat.
+If you are taking a flight, especially a long-haul flight if you are moving across the country or overseas, some catnip in the cat food might be a safe and natural way to sedate your cat.
+Talk to your veterinarian who will be able to advise if catnip, medicine, or no sedation at all will be best for your cat.

 Traveling with pets can also cause stress for the pet owner.
 Take it easy and remember cats have strong survival instincts and experience things much more difficult and stressful out in the wild.
 They won’t love traveling but they will be just fine.

-Here are some more natural remedies for settling down cats during travel in case catnip doesn’t work well on your fur ball friend.
+Here are some more natural remedies for settling down cats during travel in case catnip doesn’t work well on your furball friend.

 - Flower essences that don’t contain alcohol